M3CPR0J3CT/MEC/Project Management/Github Tips.md

 # Introduction
+This quick post captures two sets of info:
+- Quick Acces to Github Foratting Tips,
-This is the typical sequence to make changes to the Github repository via the Command Line.
+- A recap of a typical sequence to make changes to the Github repository via the Command Line.

+# Github Formatting Tips
+Basics (that is almost eveything!) are available [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/)

+Boxes for Todo Lists are created as instructed [there](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments)

+# Github sequence
-It assumes working in the `master` branch directly (which is only ok for top level changes only).
+The following assumes working in the `master` branch directly (which is only ok for top level changes only).
 For more detailed updates (like Code, Documents, etc.) branching is recommended via `git branch` (cf. .

-# Summary
+## Summary
 TL;DR: The commands to use are:

     git pull -a